techidaily/site-android-transfer/source/_posts/in-2024-how-to-use-phone-clone-to-migrate-your-oppo-reno-8t-5g-data-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![google photos backup](https://images.wondershare.com/drfone/article/2023/12/transfer-data-from-sony-to-iphone-6.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 4:** On your iPhone, download and install the Google Photos application.
 Log in to the same Gmail account you use to back up the photos on your Oppo Reno 8T 5G device.
 From there, access the media files and save them to the local storage of your iPhone 15.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LeKJBWb6Jhk?si=AnViizAPiIT1YCRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 3: Transfer emails and calendar details from Oppo Reno 8T 5G to iPhone 15 using Gmail